OCA/bank-payment/account_import_line_multicurrency_extension/README.rst

 * When importing lines in currencies amount, amount currency and currency are now correctly handled

+A check has been added when pressing 'Reconcile' button: no zero amount are accepted. (since it is obviously an user error)

+The following feature have been moved in `bank_statement_import_invoices_fix`
 * When lines are imported the reference goes to the communication field (instead of reference of the bank statement line) in order to have a default proposal from the system during the reconciliation process.

-A check has been added when pressing 'Reconcile' button: no zero amount are accepted. (since it is obviously an user error)

 Configuration